microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 By the end of this challenge you will be able to

 + configure bulk export of FHIR data from the FHIR service
-+ use a sample anonymization config file to de-identify FHIR data on export
++ use a sample anonymization config file to define FHIR data de-identification rules
 + export anonymized data to an [Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction) account
 + securely share anonymized data with a group not affiliated with your organization